New York ACTUALLY HAS 12 SEASONS

 Historical Temperature Distributions

-Next, I built a baseline for NYC weather by day of year and hour of day.
-I pulled hourly temperature data for NYC from Jan 1 1979 to Jan 1 2023 and computed a median and standard deviation for every hour of every day of the year.
+Next, I established a weather baseline for NYC by analyzing temperature data based on the day of the year and the hour of the day.
+I collected hourly temperature data for NYC from January 1, 1979, to January 1, 2023, and calculated the median and standard deviation for every hour across the entire year.

 If you're interested in exploring this data, it's available in the repo here.